GulsahDuzgun/HTML-CSS-JS-/Personal PortFolio Website/ReadMe.md

 #  Portfolio Website

-  *I learn how to use flex in CSS and toggle, scroll, contains, querySelector, load, getAttribute, removeAttribute etc. in javascript with this project*
+  *I learn how to use flex in CSS and toggle, scroll, contains, querySelector, load, getAttribute, removeAttribute etc. functions in javascript with this project*

 >#
 >### Features